DrakeRyzer/DrakeSW5E/Species/Droid/index.md

 Work with your GM to determine if playing as a droid is appropriate for your campaign.
 Droids are impervious to many effects and vulnerable to others.
 If your GM approves this choice of species, Work with them to determine your droids designation, name, and appearance.
 If you want to play a different type of droid, work with your GM to find suitable traits to realize your character.

-## Degree
+## Droid Class
-Droids are classified by Degree, reflecting the types of tasks they typically perform.
+Droids are classified by a Droid Class, reflecting the types of tasks they typically perform.
 Generally, Class I Droids are medical and analytical Droids, Class II Droids are mechanical and technical Droids, Class III Droids are protocol and domestic Droids, Class IV Droids are security and battle Droids, and Class V Droids are labor and utility Droids.
-A Droid's function does not have to match its Degree, but this is uncommon.
+A Droid's function does not have to match its Droid Class, but this is uncommon.

+> A couple examples of droids whose functions do not match their class are pilot droids and small repair droids such as mouse droids, who are normally Class V droids.
+However in SW5e Medium Class II and Tiny Class II fit these two droids better respectively.
+Discuss with your GM on what Droid Class might fit your character better.

-Pick a Degree (1st, 2nd, 3rd, 4th, or 5th) for your Droid.
+Pick a Droid Class (1st, 2nd, 3rd, 4th, or 5th) for your Droid.
 This determines your Ability Score modifiers, as shown in the table below.
 For example, a 3rd-Degree Protocol Droid's Charisma score increases by 2, and thier Intelligence or Wisdom score increases by 1.

 |||
 |:--|:--|
-DROID Class | TYPICAL ROLES
+**Droid Class** | **TYPICAL ROLES**
-Droid Class I: | Medical, Scientific
-Droid Class II: | Astromech, Technical
+Droid Class I: | Interrogation, Mathematics, Medical, Scientific Droid Class II: | Astromech, Technical
 Droid Class III: | Protocol, Service
-Droid Class IV: | Combat, Security
-Droid Class V: | Labor, Utility
+Droid Class IV: | Assassin, Battle, Combat, Security Droid Class V: | Labor, Utility

 ## Droid Traits
 All classes of droids come with the following traits.

+***Type.*** <br>
+Your creature type is droid in addition to having a specific class of droid, either a class I, II, III, IV, V, or Tracker.

 ***Armor Integration.*** <br>
 You can not wear armor, but you can have the armor professionally integrated into your chassis over the course of a long rest.
 This work must be done by someone proficient with astrotech's implements.
 You must be proficient in armor in order to have it integrated.